zenfish/NMVSE/README.md

 So many options to beat with sticks
 =====

-Some of the big ones -
+More about the some of the more important options.

 ``-n/--notes`` will play single notes instead of a chord.